rwexler/rwexler.github.io/_posts/2019-03-27-dipolar-dynamics.markdown

 from IPython.display import HTML
 ```

-`numpy` offers efficient array operations, `pandas` provides efficient dataframe operations, `matplotlib` is used to make sophicated plots (e.g. `animation`s), `os` gives command line control, `glob` is used to find files with particular names, and `scipy` has built-in functions for interpolation, which we will need to plot contours.
+`numpy` offers efficient array operations, `pandas` provides efficient dataframe operations, `matplotlib` is used to make sophicated plots (e.g. `animation`s), `os` gives command line control, `glob` is used to find files with particular names, and `scipy` has built-in functions for interpolation, which we'll need to plot contours.

 ```python